Skip to content

 "header": {}, // map of response header fields

-"body": {}, // map of response body fields as defined by API
+"body": {}, // JSON object in schema defined by API

 },